j-faria/arvi/docs/API.md

         group_by_category: true

-## Other packages
+## Sub-packages

-The following are mostly internal packages with which a user may not need to interact directly.
+The following are mostly internal packages and functions with which a user may not need to interact directly.

-??? example "`simbad` API"
+??? example "`arvi.simbad` API"

-    ::: arvi.simbad_wrapper.simbad
+    ::: arvi.simbad
         handler: python
         options:
             show_root_heading: true